Les Wexner: Association with Jeffrey Epstein

-Wexner has been accused of failing to take action when complaints were raised against Epstein, after executives of L Brands reported in the mid-1990s that Epstein was abusing his power and connection to Wexner by posing as a recruiter for Victoria's Secret models.
-Maria Farmer contacted local and federal authorities about an assault she allegedly endured by Epstein and Ghislaine Maxwell while working as an artist-in-residence on Wexner's Ohio property in 1996.
-Within a year of Farmer's complaint, actress Alicia Arden filed a police report in Los Angeles detailing that Epstein had misrepresented himself as a recruiter for Victoria's Secret prior to another alleged assault.

-In early 2006, Epstein was charged in Florida with "multiple counts of molestation and unlawful sexual activity with a minor".
-The New York Times reported that 18 months after the charges were filed, Wexner cut his ties with Epstein.
+In early 2006, Epstein was charged in Florida with "multiple counts of molestation and unlawful sexual activity with a minor."
+The New York Times reported that in 2007, 18 months after the charges were filed, Wexner cut his ties with Epstein.
+Epstein was convicted in 2008.

 In August 2019, following Epstein's second incarceration and prior to his death, Wexner addressed the Wexner Foundation, releasing a written statement that his former financial advisor, Jeffrey Epstein, had "misappropriated vast sums of money" from him and from his family.
 Wexner retained the services of Debevoise & Plimpton criminal defense attorney and former U.S. Attorney for the Southern District of New York Mary Jo White.